sayfullo22/sayfullo22/index.md

 # Sayfullo Saidov

-I am a Civil and Environmental Engineering student at Princeton University with interests in hydrology, hydraulic systems, urban water management, environmental fluid mechanics, and resilient infrastructure.
+I study water systems and the landscapes they shape.
+My interests range from hydrology and environmental engineering to geography, history, and the long relationship between rivers, infrastructure, and civilization.

 [Email](mailto:ss4113@princeton.edu) |
 [GitHub](https://github.com/sayfullo22) |